Section 6.10 - ROI Worksheet

 $583k

-Achieve once, reuse many: FedRAMP authorization applies across all federal agencies.
+Achieve once, reuse many.
+FedRAMP authorization applies across all federal agencies.
 Each additional agency contract has near-zero incremental compliance cost.
-The ROI improves dramatically with each new federal customer.

 FedRAMP is a significant investment.
 Not every CSP should pursue it.
-Consider deferring if:
+Consider deferring if any of the following apply.

 Estimate your authorization cost

-Use the cost calculator to get a detailed breakdown, then bring those numbers back here to model ROI.
+Use the cost worksheet to get a detailed breakdown, then bring those numbers back here to model ROI.